Drone Use in Australia

 The use of unmanned personal aircraft, commonly referred to as drones, for personal and business reasons has increased dramatically over the last few years.
 One of the largest drone manufacturers produces over 10,000 units each week, so there is no sign that drone use will be slowing down any time soon.
+Drones are commonly used in the industries of real estate, construction, agriculture, mining, visual media and more.
+They provide individuals and businesses with access to a whole new level of visibility at height.

 Drone use has become so prevalent in America, that a number of States now require drone owners to be placed on a register before flying the device outdoors.